trueagi-io/pln-experimental/docs/use-cases/next-token-prediction/next-token-prediction.md

 I· ·like· ·math
 ```

-where `·` represents a token separator, then the intances making up
+where `·` is a token separator, then the intances making up `IthToken`
-`IthToken` would be
+would be

 ```
 (IthToken 0) <{I:1}>